nitishlobo/kraken-energy/README.md

 - Have a confirmation step before truncating all tables (management command) incase the user accidentally ran the command.
 - Normalise EnergyReading model into smaller models.
 Denormalising EnergyReading model would also mean that views need to be added rather than being limited to Django admin StackInline or TabularInline setup.
 - Create a view instead of using Django admin registers.
+- Have a view with some graphs to visualise the data and show users their energy usage based on their MPAN.
 - Add integration tests to complement existing unit tests.
 - Make `import_file()` in `src/meter_readings/management/commands/import_d0010_files.py` looping more efficient.
 Refactor so that the data isn't having to get looped over twice.